xxshady/altv-esbuild/README.md

 - `SyntaxError: Unexpected identifier`
 - `ReferenceError: __dirname is not defined`

-Libraries that must be external: `discord.js, prisma`
+Libraries that must be external: discord.js, Prisma, TypeORM

 ✅ **Solution:** add this library to [`external`](https://esbuild.github.io/api/#external) build option of esbuild